JdeRobot/DetectionMetrics/docs/_pages/installation.md

 Once it is built, you will find various executables in different folders ready to be executed :smile:.

-## Starting with DetectionStudio
+## Starting with Detection Studio
-The best way to start is with our [beginner's tutorial](../resources/tutorial/) for DetectionStudio.
+The best way to start is with our [beginner's tutorial](../resources/tutorial/) for Detection Studio.

 If you have any issue feel free to drop a mail <vinay04sharma@icloud.com> or create an [issue](https://github.com/JdeRobot/DetectionStudio/issues) for the same.